expobrain/resume/README.md

 As a Principal Engineer:

-- Revolutionizing code quality and developer experience through tooling, patterns, and processes
+- Revolutionising code quality and developer experience through tooling, patterns, and processes
-- Facilitating collaboration between Backend, Mobile, and Data teams to streamline workflows and maximize productivity
+- Facilitating collaboration between Backend, Mobile, and Data teams to streamline workflows and maximise productivity
 - Communicating technical milestones and progress to management to ensure seamless integration with business objectives
 - Transformed infrastructure management for Google Workspace setup and Data Team resources using Terraform, resulting in improved reproducibility, security, and cost-effectiveness
 - Reduced the cost of running Data Team's data pipeline by 15% and errors per week by migrating to DBT and introducing a new testing framework